BJ-Resultay/playing-card-games/README.md

 ### VS Code

-I used to exclusively use terminal and vim during college.
+I used to exclusively use Terminal and Vim during college.
 It worked great with single files.
 As I worked with more files, I needed more windows.
 Now, I have a million bits and bobs that help me code or make me scramble for documentation.